 Being able to apply superior strength was always a problem for the British forces in Arakan.
 Though outnumbered, the Japanese had the benefit of more effective training in watermanship and were thus able to take advantage of all types of river transport, especially as Akyab island was at the hub of the network of rivers extending to the north and north-east.
 The availability of water communication therefore allowed the Japanese to switch units and equipment from one valley to another without difficulty, whereas the Indian 14th Division’s lines of approach from the north were divided laterally from each other by virtually inaccessible ridges.

-By December 1942, the Japanese air situation in the South-West Pacific Area had become so grave, as a result of the losses consequent on the 'Watchtower' campaign on Guadalcanal, that two brigades of the Japanese army air force were despatched from Burma, leaving Lieutenant General Hideyosho Obata’s (from 1 May Lieutenant General Noburo Tazoe’s) 5th Air Division with only about 50 fighters and 90 medium bombers for the whole of the Burma front to meet a growing Allied air strength.
-The RAF’s No. 224 Group, led by Air Commodore G. E. Wilson (from 2 January 1943 Air Commodore A. Gray) and comprising six squadrons of Hawker Hurricane fighters, two squadrons of Bristol Blenheim and Bristol Bisley light bombers, and one squadron of Bristol Beaufighter multi-role fighters (totalling about 120 aircraft), was ordered to support the Indian 14th Division’s advance.
+By December 1942, the Japanese air situation in the South-West Pacific Area had become so grave, as a result of the losses consequent on the 'Watchtower' campaign on Guadalcanal, that two brigades of the Japanese army air force were despatched from Burma, leaving Lieutenant General Hideyoshi Obata’s (from 1 May Lieutenant General Noburo Tazoe’s) 5th Air Division with only about 50 fighters and 90 medium bombers for the whole of the Burma front to meet a growing Allied air strength.
+The RAF’s No. 224 Group, led by Air Commodore G. E. Wilson (from 2 January 1943 Air Commodore A. Gray) and comprising six squadrons of Hawker Hurricane single-engined fighters, two squadrons of Bristol Blenheim and Bristol Bisley twin-engined light bombers, and one squadron of Bristol Beaufighter twin-engined multi-role fighters (totalling about 120 aircraft), was ordered to support the Indian 14th Division’s advance.
 At this time the squadrons had not been trained in close air support, the Hurricanes were not fitted with bomb racks, and there were no ground controllers moving with the brigades, so the group’s efforts were initially of little value to the infantry.
 Thus the aircraft were operated primarily for interdiction along the sparse Japanese supply routes, including the sea lanes to Akyab.

 In fact, during the first year of campaigning in Arakan, the RAF had very little effect on the ground campaign apart from the moral support that might be provided by the sound of their aircraft’s engines.
 Except at high altitude the Hurricane was no match for the Japanese fighters, and the RAF had no long-range fighters available to sustain an offensive against the Japanese air bases.
-However, the RAF did slowly begin to win air superiority, which made efficient close air support, as well as vital air supply, possible later.
+However, the RAF did slowly begin to win air superiority, which later made efficient close air support, as well as vital air supply, possible.